 Chosen Approach

 We decided to go with the Agile Software Development Life Cycle.
 It was agreed that due to the short amount of time we have to create the game this approach will work best for our team as it allows for lots of very quick iteration and is flexible when it comes to making changes to the project, this will work well as we have ideas for the project that can be implemented later if the time is available for us.
 It also fits very well with our test plans as we decided that we would test as we implement which Agile encourages.
 However, what we did choose to amend were the scrum meetings, instead we will merge them with our weekly minutes meetings and use that to address any and all problems while we are developing the project.
-Instead of releasing the project to any form of client or outside tester we will be handling the majority of it internally. and will be critical of each other’s work in order to create the best project in the allotted time.
+Instead of releasing the project to any form of client or outside tester we will be handling the majority of it internally.

 Rejected Approaches